willi-mueller/willi-mueller/README.md

 - 2017: M.Sc and B.Sc in IT-Systems Engineering from Hasso Plattner Institute, Germany's highest-ranked Computer Science Program
 - 2014: Two semesters at UFMG Belo Horizonte, Brazil's highest-ranked Computer Science Program

-## My Background
-- Born and grew up in Berlin, Germany in 1991
-- Have been living in Germany, Brazil, and India

 ## My Interests Outside Of Data
 - 🤸 Gymnastics 💪